History and Mission

 In 1916 the Boy Scouts of America received a charter from the Sixty-Fourth Congress of the United States “to promote, through organization, and cooperation with other agencies, the ability of boys to do things for themselves and others, to train them in Scout craft, and to teach them patriotism, courage, self-reliance, and kindred virtues, using the methods which are now in common use by the Boy Scouts.”

-The leadership of the council is dedicated to continue to expand the Scouting movement and to continue to be a proactive organization.
+The leadership of the council is dedicated to continue to expand the Scouting movement and to continue to be a proactive organization during our next century of scouting.

 Click here for additional Suwannee River Area Council History